DeveloperWil/stop-media-comment-spamming/readme.txt

 2. After plugin has been activated.
 Comments on attachments disappear.

 == Changelog ==

+= 1.6 =
+* Checked compatibility with WordPress 4.5.2

 = 1.5 =
 * Checked compatibility with WordPress 4.4